JohannesNaegele/Consistent.jl/README.md

 ## Remarks

-The instantiation of a model is not thread-safe.
+- The instantiation of a model is not thread-safe yet.
+- The point I would like to see proven: Julia is a long-term Pareto improvement over R, Matlab et al.